dibbelab/s.napolitanoPhd/README.md

 # Instructions for Use
+## Fitting
+Set the working directory to `./TFEB_QuantitativeAnalysis/Fitting/`.

++ Run the script `Main_Fitting.m` to derive the values of the time constant used for mTOR inhibition model and reported in Table 4.1.
+Moreover it generates also the simulations shown in Fig. 4.14B and Fig. 4.14C, i.e. the simulation with the biological hypothesis on the synergistic effect.

 ## Simulator
 Set the working directory to `./TFEB_QuantitativeAnalysis/Simulator/`.

-+ Run the script `Main_Simulator.m` to generate the simulations shown in Fig. 4.6B and Fig. 4.7B, i.e. the simulation without and with the feedback hypothesis
++ Run the script `Main_Simulator.m` to generate the simulations shown in Fig. 4.6B and Fig. 4.7B, i.e. the simulation without and with the feedback hypothesis, and the simulations shown in Fig 4.15 A-B, i.e. the simulation of TFEB nuclear translocation when the cells are treated with Torin1 in combination with CHX or Bort.

 ## ExperimentAnalysis